As someone who grew up in poverty and spent the majority of her adult life teetering on the brink of it, I know the importance of frugality.

 Tip 5: Beware the Price of Convenience

 It's not only instant ramen that bears this shame.
-Most processed and pre-made meals charge extra for convenience, while loading up on salt and suffering on flavor.
-That's not to say that they're all bad, but if you're on a tight budget, you should limit yourself to two or three of these meals a week, and focus on preparing your own food from scratch the rest of the time.
+Most processed and pre-made meals charge extra for convenience while loading up on salt and suffering on flavor.
+That's not to say that they're all bad, but if you're on a tight budget, you should limit yourself to two or three of these meals a week and focus on preparing your own food from scratch the rest of the time.
 When you do splurge on pre-made meals, get something higher-end, preferably a recipe that you aren't able to make yourself.
-This way, you'll not only get the literal nourishment of the meal, you'll also add variety to your daily life that you wouldn't otherwise get to enjoy.
+This way, you'll not only get the literal nourishment of the meal, but you'll also add variety to your daily life that you wouldn't otherwise get to enjoy.

 Tip 6: Frozen Vegetables